Hydraxous/SpellHand/README.md

 [Watch a Demo Video Here](https://youtu.be/xCf2MlaFNWk)

+The mod also disables the crosshair for spells, if you want to stop this behavior you can disable it in the Bepinex/config for the mod.

 You can customize the target animation for each spell by modifying AnimationMapping.txt file in the SpellHand folder.

 # How to install